OkazakiLab/af3_mmm/rccs/README.md

 https://ccportal.ims.ac.jp/en/node/3768

 **Note:**
-- In addition to the packages listed in the installation procedure for RCCS, you will also need to install zlib using conda, etc.
+- In addition to the packages listed in the installation procedure for RCCS, you may also need to install zlib using conda, etc.
 - Because you can use hmmer and databases existing in RCCS, re-installing them is unnecessary.
-All you have to do is to install AF3 according to the procedure described in “python env (conda+pip)+alphafold3".
+All you have to do is install AF3 according to the procedure described in “python env (conda+pip)+alphafold3".

 For example,
 ```